celstark/camdac/README.md

 - Given that, you can run Shairplay and stream from your iPhone, iPad, etc. or any other Airplay device and have lossless streaming with parametric EQ
 - (soon) You can have USB input and USB output, turning this into an inline digital parametric EQ device
 - Configure this to your heart's content.
 Got an EQ profile you overall like for your headphones or speakers, but feel, at times, you want a touch more bass or some more "air"?
 Have a mood or an album where you just want nothing to do with upper-bass?
 Assign these filters to the knobs and have this overlay on top of your existing EQ profile.
+- No seriously -- to your heart's content.
+Want a knob that simultaneously adds a low-shelf and a high-shelf filter at once (make me a V!)?
+Want one that adjusts the Q of a filter rather than it's amplitude?
+Heck, want to turn a knob that both adjusts that V shaped response while also adjusting the Q of the slopes and varies the amplitude of a notch centered on 3.14 kHz?
+Go for it.
+You're strange, sure, but go for it.

 ## What do I need?